Communication During Pregnancy

 Find quiet moments to think about your baby and becoming a parent.
 Picture meeting your baby and the times you will share.

-Right from the outset this will help you feel connected to your baby and will help your relationship with each other grow.
-This quiet time release oxytocin; a pregnancy hormone that makes you and baby feel good.
+Right from the start of pregnancy take time to relax and get to know your baby.
+This will help you feel connected and will help your relationship with each other grow.
+This quiet time releases oxytocin; a pregnancy hormone that makes you and baby feel good.

-Even though partners don’t have those ‘feel good’ hormones – day dreaming about your baby is a lovely thing to do and will help you relax and bond with your son or daughter.
+Partners have those ‘feel good’ hormones too – day dreaming about your baby is a lovely thing to do and will help you relax and bond with your son or daughter.

 - Do they move more at particular times of the day?